ALL Metrics

 Background

-Frankincense (Boswellia carterii) is a natural resin rich in biologically active compounds, especially boswellic acids, which contribute to its anti-inflammatory and therapeutic properties.
+Frankincense (Boswellia carterii) a natural resin rich in biologically active compounds, especially boswellic acids, which contribute to its anti-inflammatory and therapeutic properties.
 Plant extracts have become valuable in the green synthesis of metal nanoparticles because they act as safe, low-cost and stabilizing agents, offering an environmentally friendly alternative to conventional chemical methods.

 Methods

-In this study, silver oxide nanoparticles were prepared using an aqueous extract of Boswellia carterii.
+In this study, silver oxide nanoparticles were prepared using an aqueous extract of Frankincense.
 The extract was obtained by dissolving 1 g of crude resin in 100 mL of deionized water, heating at 50°C, and filtering to remove insoluble material.
 A 1 mM solution of silver nitrate was prepared by dissolving 0.015 g of AgNO₃ in 100 mL of water.
 The silver solution was added gradually to the warm extract under continuous stirring, and the mixture was heated up to 140°C for 50 minutes until a dark brown color appeared, indicating nanoparticle formation.
 The product was then centrifuged, washed several times, and left to dry.
 Structural characterization was carried out using X-ray diffraction, and the crystallite size was calculated using the Scherrer equation.
 Particle morphology was examined by scanning electron microscopy.

 Results